A huge winter storm is about to plague the U.S., even as some areas see record highs

 "Highs Tuesday will be similarly above average for most locations, including 70s expanding northward into the Mid-Atlantic," the NWS said, "with only the northern tier cooling off as the clipper system passes through."

-Because of that prevailing warmth, much of the Northeast isn't likely to see as much snow accumulation as in the West.
-But Maine and parts of New England — where temperatures were expected to flirt with record highs on Monday — are also on the alert for a significant winter storm to hit, from Wednesday night through Friday.
+Much of the Northeast isn't likely to see as much snow accumulation as in the West, forecasts say, but they could still see freezing rain and ice.
+And people in Maine and parts of New England — where temperatures were expected to flirt with record highs on Monday — are also on the alert for a significant winter storm to hit, from Wednesday night through Friday.

 The pattern of anomalous temperatures is expected to hold sway through at least the first days of March, the Climate Prediction Center says.